anramir/react-template/README.md

 # React Template

-This is a template created for developing personal projects using React.
+This is a template created for developing projects using React.

 Template key features: